Michael Soroka: Chicago White Sox

 On November 16, 2023, the Braves traded Soroka to the Chicago White Sox, along with Jared Shuster, Nicky Lopez, Braden Shewmake, and Riley Gowens for Aaron Bummer.
 On May 14, 2024, the White Sox moved Soroka to a bullpen role, assuming the vacated spot left by Brad Keller.
 In 25 total appearances for Chicago, Soroka compiled an 0–10 record and 4.74 ERA with 84 strikeouts across 79 2/3 innings pitched.
 His record of 0–10 was the fourth-worst “no wins” season in the modern (since 1900) era, and the most losses by a pitcher without a single win since Terry Felton of the 1982 Minnesota Twins went 0–13.
 It was only the ninth instance since 1900 of a pitcher losing at least nine games, without a single win.

 Washington Nationals

 On December 19, 2024, Soroka signed a one-year, $9 million contract with the Washington Nationals.
 Soroka made 16 starts for Washington in 2025, compiling a 3–8 record and 4.87 ERA with 87 strikeouts across 81 1/3 innings pitched.

 Chicago Cubs

 On July 30, 2025, the Nationals traded Soroka to the Chicago Cubs in exchange for Christian Franklin and Ronny Cruz.
+Soroka made six appearances for Chicago, recording a 1.08 ERA with eight strikeouts across 8 1/3 innings pitched.

+Arizona Diamondbacks

+On December 12, 2025, Soroka signed a one-year, $7.5 million contract with the Arizona Diamondbacks.
+On March 30, 2026, in his first start with the Diamondbacks, Soroka threw the 120th immaculate inning in MLB history against the Detroit Tigers.